cablelabs/snaps-openstack/doc/source/install/install.md

     <td/>
     <td colspan="2">hostname</td>
     <td>N</td>
     <td>Hostname to be used for the machine.
-SNAPS-Kolla assigns this hostname to the machine.</td>
+SNAPS-OpenStack assigns this hostname to the machine.</td>
   </tr>
   <tr>
     <td/>